campudus/vertx-session-manager/README.md

 ## Dependencies

 This module requires the scala language module (org.scala-lang.scala-library-v2.9.2) to work.
+It is built against Vert.x 1.3.0.

 It uses SharedData maps provided by Vert.x to save its information.